 Functions and Products of the Seismic Hazards Program

-Zones of required investigation for possible earthquake faulting, landslides, and liquefaction are delineated and distributed to cities, counties, and state construction agencies to help identify where higher building standards may be necessary for safe development.
-They include Alquist-Priolo Earthquake Fault Zones, Liquefaction Zones, and Landslide Zones.
+Zones of required investigation for possible earthquake faulting, liquefaction, landslides, and tsunamis are delineated and distributed to cities, counties, and state construction agencies to help identify where higher building standards may be necessary for safe development.
+They include Alquist-Priolo Earthquake Fault Zones, Seismic Hazard Zones (liquefaction and earthquake-induced landslides), and Tsunami Regulatory Zones.

 Seismic Hazard Maps, Reports & GIS Data